vgorbic1/Tutorials/Web-Services/web-services.md

 - Is self-describing via a common XML grammar
 - Is discoverable via a simple find mechanism

+#### Types of Web Services
+There are mainly two types of web services.
+- SOAP web services.
+(SOAP stands for Simple Object Access Protocol).
+SOAP is XML based protocol.
+It is platform independent and language independent.
+By using SOAP, you will be able to interact with other programming language applications.
+SOAP defines its own security known as WS Security.
+SOAP uses XML format that must be parsed to be read.
+It defines many standards that must be followed while developing the SOAP applications.
+So it is slow and consumes more bandwidth and resource.
+SOAP uses WSDL and doesn't have any other mechanism to discover the service.
+- RESTful web services.
+(SOAP uses WSDL and doesn't have any other mechanism to discover the service.)
+REST is an architectural style not a protocol.
+RESTful Web Services are fast because there is no strict specification like SOAP.
+It consumes less bandwidth and resource.
+RESTful web services can use SOAP web services as the implementation.
+RESTful web service permits different data format such as Plain Text, HTML, XML and JSON.

+#### Service Oriented Architecture (SOA)
+Service Oriented Architecture or SOA is a design pattern.
+It is designed to provide services to other applications through protocol.
+It is a concept only and not tied to any programming language or platform. **Service** is well-defined, self-contained function that represents unit of functionality.
+A service can exchange information from another service.
+It is not dependent on the state of another service.
+Service consumer sends service request to the service provider and service provider sends the service response to the service consumer.
+The service connection is understandable to both service consumer and service provider.

 #### Components of Web Services
 The basic web services platform is XML + HTTP.
 All the standard web services work using the following components:
 - SOAP (Simple Object Access Protocol)